NHRIs elaborated Torture Prevention Projects to preventing torture and ill-treatment.

 Business and Human Rights

-The Working Group on Business and Human Rights aims to support NHRIs in developing their capacity to fulfil their Paris Principles mandate in the human rights and business field, both individually, through action at national level, and via advocacy and collective actions, in the UN system and other international fora.
+As independent institutions with broad mandates to promote and protect human rights under the Paris Principles, National Human Rights Institutions (NHRIs) have an important role to play in the business and human rights field, both individually, through action at national level, and via advocacy and collective actions, in the UN system and other international fora.

 Persons with Disability